mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 6. Upload the sample data set to the <B>Knowledge Base</B> tab.

 > ⚠️ **NOTE**: ``dataset.zip`` is located in the ``notebooks`` directory.
 Unzip the archive and upload the PDFs.

+> knowledge base has timeout of `10 min`.
+Uploading large files may see ingestion failure depending on network bandwidth.

 7. Return to **Converse** tab and check **[X] Use knowledge base**.